blaze/blaze/docs/design/blaze-catalog.md

 ### Data Access

+* Retrieve the datashape of an array without getting its data.
+* Retrieve additional metadata ({string : object}
+  dictionary, basically) about the array.
 * Retrieve data from an array in the catalog using slices to restrict which data is read.
 * Retrieve data from an array in the catalog filtered using a expression.
+* Get the array as a blaze array, numpy array, pandas array, or dynd array.

 ### Caching